ethereum/go-ethereum/docs/_getting-started/index.md

 > **Note:** keep this terminal open.

 ## Step 3:  Start Geth
 To start geth, open a new terminal and run the command below.
-It would be best if you did not close this terminal, always keep it running while working.
+Keeping geth running is required for the other steps to work.

 ```shell
 geth --datadir geth-tutorial --signer=geth-tutorial/clef/clef.ipc --goerli --syncmode light --http